c-blake/lc/README.md

 `lc -m16` lets you limit displayed length to 16 (or whatever) characters.  `lc` replaces the (user-definable) "middle slice" with a user-definable string.
-While you can use some UTF8 ellipsis, you probably want `*` since that choice will make most abbreviations valid shell patterns that you can copy-paste.
+While you can use some UTF8 ellipsis, you probably want `*` since that choice will make most abbreviations copy-pasteable shell patterns.

 Manual width & slice selection may not result in patterns that expand uniquely, but `lc` has you covered with a variety of automatic abbreviation options that